 We have a lot of days in this country.
-I’m not talking about the 365 (6) 24-hour segments doctor-796in a year, I’m talking about all of the “special” days.
+I’m not talking about the 365 (6) 24-hour segments in a year, I’m talking about all of the “special” days.
 For instance, we have Mother’s Day, Father’s Day, and Grandparent’s Day.
 When asked by a child why there is no Kid’s Day, every adult will give the same answer, “Every day is kid’s day” That may be fine and true but there’s nothing on the calendar and the calendar lists all of the days.

 We have Secretary’s Day, Boss’s Day, and Labor Day which should cover anybody that works for a living but alas, it is not good enough for one organized labor group.
 The doctors of the world have gathered together and proclaimed March 30th as National Doctor’s Day.
 Apparently doctors don’t receive enough money or attention and want to draw everyones attention to the fact that our lives are in their hands.